tamato/achaea_mudlet/occultist/domination.md

 -------------------------------------------------------------------------------
 Syntax:            ORDER SOULMASTER POSSESS <target>
                    ORDER <target> <command>
+                   - eat time with eat commands?
+                   - force generosity
+                   - apply a salve
+                   - smoke a pipe
+                   - touch a tattoo
+                   - throw a pipe
+                   - do they have a heal command, to heal me with?

 Works on/against:  Adventurers
-Cooldown:          3.00 seconds of equilibrium (3 sec to summon)
+Cooldown:          3.00 seconds of equilibrium
+                    (3 sec to summon)
+                    (3.00 to possess?)
+                    (then it has its own cooldown)

 Details:
 Marduk will send to you a soulmaster entity.
 This entity may be ordered